Why is this important?

 #5 Identify and analyse alternatives

 Identify the alternative(s).
-Ensure that they have a much smaller carbon footprint than the airline ticket benefit that they are replacing.
+Ensure that they have a significantly lower carbon footprint than the airline ticket benefit that they are replacing.
 Be creative and innovative, but also fair and pragmatic.

 -

-Make choices: one or more alternatives to air travel, the same offer for all or at the discretion of each employee, universal or different depending on the country, linked to leisure or essential needs.
+One or several alternatives to air travel; the same offer for everyone or options tailored t0 each employee; a universal approach or one that varies by country; linked to leisure or essential needs?

 -